Arhs99/shallow-tree/README.md

 ### In python code
 One needs to import the ```Expander``` class and use any of the two available methods:
 - ```search_tree``` provides scoring and predicted routes and starting materials for a set of query molecules
-- ```context_search``` a SMILES string parameter is required for the desired scaffold which is also indicating the attachment point
+- ```context_search``` a SMILES string parameter is required for the desired scaffold which is also indicating the attachment point.

 See the ```synth_score_NOTEBOOK.ipynb``` jupyter notebook example in this repository

 ### Command line